orbeon/orbeon-forms-doc/form-runner/component/rich-text-editor.md

 You can also customize the TinyMCE editor by adding JavaScript code to your form that defines a [TinyMCE configuration][4] and assign it to the global `TINYMCE_CUSTOM_CONFIG` variable.

-If you don't set this variable, the component uses a [built-in default configuration][5].
-The default configuration limits the number of buttons shown to users, and uses the ["modern" TinyMCE theme](https://www.tiny.cloud/docs/themes/modern/) with the ["lightgray" skin](https://www.tiny.cloud/docs/configure/editor-appearance/#skin).
+If you don't set this variable, the component uses a built-in default configuration.
+The default configuration limits the number of buttons shown to users.

-_NOTE: Until Orbeon Forms 2017.2, Orbeon Forms used TinyMCE 3 and the ["thebigreason" TinyMCE theme](https://thebigreason.com/blog/2008/09/29/thebigreason-tinymce-skin)._

 ### Read-only and relevant MIPs